shefing/payload-tools/packages/comments/README.md

 ### Comments Plugin

-We created a plugin that gives the ability to add comments between users over text in a RichText field, using Lexical
+This plugin allows users to add comments on text within a RichText field using Lexical.

 The user can add a comment on selected text to start a discussion about this content: